- What Is the History of the Petate?

 Though the petate is no longer significant as a bedroll for daily use, the notion of it remains alive and well.
 It’s in many common colloquialisms and idioms beloved by the Spanish-speaking world.
 Below are some of our favorite instances of using the word in modern Spanish:

-- The verb petatear is used in some countries to mean “to die”.
-Mexican slang phrase “ya se petateó” is equivalent to “he’s already dead”.
+- “Ya se petateó” is a Mexican slang phrase equivalent to “he’s already dead”.
 This is similar to phrases like “he’s pushing up daisies” or “he’s kicked the bucket”.
-This is because the petate has also historically been used to in burying the dead.
+The verb petatear is used here to mean “to die”.
+This is because the petate has also historically been used in burying the dead.

-- “Huele a petate quemado” or literally “smells like burnt petate” is said to refer to the small of burning cannabis.
+- “Huele a petate quemado” or literally “smells like burnt petate” is said to refer to the smell of burning cannabis.
 This is perhaps due to both cannabis and the petate often being rolled up.